hiddenSymmetries/simsopt/docs/source/example_vmec.rst

 Other input parameters related to geometry are described below:

-- ``lasym``: a Boolean determining whether stellarator asymmetric modes should be included in the equilibrium calculation.
+- ``lasym``: A Boolean determining whether stellarator asymmetric modes should be included in the equilibrium calculation.
 If ``false``, stellarator symmetry is assumed.
-- ``nfp``: the number of field periods.
+- ``nfp``: The number of field periods.
-- ``mpol`` and ``ntor``: the number of poloidal and toroidal mode numbers used to compute the equilibrium solution with a Fourier representation.
+- ``mpol`` and ``ntor``: The number of poloidal and toroidal mode numbers used to compute the equilibrium solution with a Fourier representation.
 These are to be intepreted in the same way as the attributes of the same name in :obj:`~simsopt.geo.surfacerzfourier.SurfaceRZFourier`.
 However, they need not have the same value as the corresponding attributes in :obj:`~simsopt.geo.surfacerzfourier.SurfaceRZFourier`.
-- ``phiedge``: the value of the toroidal flux through the boundary magnetic surface.
+- ``phiedge``: The value of the toroidal flux through the boundary magnetic surface.
 This sets the overall scale of the equilibrium magnetic field.
 - ``raxis`` and ``zaxis``: Fourier modes describing the initial guess for the magnetic axis curve as a function of the cylindrical toroidal angle, :math:`R_a(\phi)`, :math:`Z_a(\phi)`, with :math:`R_a(\phi) = \sum_n \mathrm{raxis}(n) \cos(-n \mathrm{nfp}\phi)` and :math:`Z_a(\phi) = \sum_n \mathrm{zaxis}(n) \sin(-n \mathrm{nfp}\phi)`.

 Profile parameters